Who Are We?

 Making A Difference

-When we plan our photography workshops and travels at various locations, we take into consideration the triple-bottom-line approach to weight ecological, economic and social aspects:
+When we plan our photography workshops and travels at various locations, with our local ground handlers, we take into consideration the triple-bottom-line approach to weight ecological, economic and social aspects:

 ECOLOGICAL: Minimising Our Impact On The Environment